VakhoKontridze/VComponents/README.md

 #### UI Models

-Components are not meant to be customized like you would a native `SwiftUI` component.

-Instead, UI model can be passed as parameter to initializers.
-This parameter has default value, and is not required every time you create a view.

-UI Models are `struct`s with default values.
-They break down into 5 models: `Layout`, `Colors`, `Fonts`, `Animations`, and `Misc`.
+Components in this library are not designed for customization in the same manner as conventional SwiftUI components.

+Rather than directly modifying the components, you are encouraged to pass an UI model as a parameter to the initializers.
+All components have default UI models and passing them to initializers is not required.
+Furthermore, the properties within the UI models have their own default values as well.

-For instance, changing foreground color of `VPlainButton` can be done by passing an UI model.
+For instance, if you wish to alter the foreground color of a `VPlainButton`, you can customize and pass an UI model.

 Not Preferred: